zesty-co/kompass-compute/charts/kompass-compute/README.md

 # or override them if the chart provides such options.
 ```

-The IAM roles and policies should be created beforehand, for example, using the [Kompass Compute Terraform module](https://github.com/zesty-co/terraform-kompass-compute) with `enable_irsa = true`.

 ## Values

 | Key | Type | Default | Description |